rfuzzo/MorrowindPlusPlus/fundamentals/add-ons.md

 ⭐ [**Indexes of Morrowind**](https://www.nexusmods.com/morrowind/mods/47501)\
  This mod provides useful in-game indexes of tracking down various items and locations.
 They come as either books or flyers and can be found in various places.

+* On MO2 installation, an installer window will pop up asking you to set a Data Files Directory.
+* Right click on `Indexes of MW > Data Files` and select "Set as < data files > directory".

 ⭐ [**OAAB Integrations**](https://www.nexusmods.com/morrowind/mods/49045)\
  This page will be used to upload minor mods which integrate content from OAAB_Data into the game by the OAAB team.